Fully nonequilibrium Hall response from Berry curvature

 \para{Introduction} The interplay between topology and strong correlations is expected to produce novel quantum phases, and this is especially so in metallic settings~\cite{Pas21.1,Wit14.1}.
 In recent years, Weyl-Kondo semimetals (WKSMs) have provided theoretical~\cite{lai2018weyl,chen2022topological} and experimental~\cite{dzsaber2017kondo,dzsaber2021giant} realizations of strongly correlated topological semimetals.
 They arise in Kondo systems that preserve the time-reversal symmetry (TRS) while breaking the inversion symmetry.
 An important signature of the WKSMs comes from a spontaneous (i.e., zero magnetic field) Hall response~\cite{dzsaber2021giant,grefe2020weyl}.

 The spontaneous Hall response is distinct from the anomalous Hall effect, though both originate from the Berry curvature supported by the Bloch wavefunctions.
 The latter, representing a cornerstone for topological response~\cite{jungwirth2002anomalous, fang2003anomalous, yao2004first, thonhauser2005orbital,xiao2006berry,xiao2010,nagaosa2010anomalous}, arises in topological materials that lack TRS.
 By contrast, the spontaneous Hall effect develops in systems that preserve TRS but break inversion symmetry, with the Hall current being a non-linear function of the electric field ($E$)~\cite{deyo2009, sodemann2015,low2015, zhang2023}.
-The non-linear dependencies arise from higher-order moments of the Berry curvature~\cite{sodemann2015}, and a correspondence between the order of the moment and the leading scaling of the Hall current with $E$ in the weak-field limit has been established~\cite{zhang2023}.
+The non-linear dependencies arise from higher-order moments of the Berry curvature~\cite{sodemann2015} {due to an equal number of current carrying states supporting opposite Berry curvature densities}, and a correspondence between the order of the moment and the leading scaling of the Hall current with $E$ in the weak-field limit has been established~\cite{zhang2023}.
 These observations have been extended to other forms of electric and thermal transports~\cite{nakai2019nonreciprocal,zeng2019nonlinear,zeng2020,yu2019topological}.
 Thus, the spontaneous Hall effect presents an important paradigm for topological response, where Berry-curved, non-centrosymmetric matter behaves in a manner that has no direct analog in Berry-flat matter under an applied magnetic field.
 This effect has been experimentally studied in transition metal dichalcogenides~\cite{ma2019, kang2019, qin2021strain, tiwari2021giant, huang2020giant} and other topological materials~\cite{kiswandhi2021observation, he2021quantum, kumar2021room, ho2021hall}.